Don-Swanson/GardenSeedTracker/README.md

 # 🌱 Garden Seed Tracker

 A comprehensive web application to help gardeners track their seeds, plan plantings, and grow successful gardens.
-Features passwordless authentication, subscription-based premium features, and automatic recurring billing.
+Features passwordless authentication, subscription-based premium features, dark mode support, and automatic recurring billing.

 ## ✨ Features

 ### 🆓 Free Features
-- **📦 Seed Inventory Management** - Track seeds you have at home with quantity, brand, variety, and planting notes
+- **📦 Basic Seed Inventory** - Track seeds with name, quantity, brand, and variety
 - **⭐ Seed Wishlist** - Keep track of seeds you want to buy with priority levels and purchase links
 - **🌿 Plant Encyclopedia** - Browse 50+ plants with detailed information, growing guides, recipes, and medicinal uses
 - **💡 Community Contributions** - Submit suggestions to improve plant information
 - **⚙️ Settings** - Configure your USDA hardiness zone and preferences
+- **🌙 Dark Mode** - Full dark mode support throughout the app

-### 💎 Pro Features (Starting at $5/year)
+### 💎 Pro Features ($4.99/year or $59 Lifetime)
+- **📅 Seed Dates** - Track sow dates, purchase dates, and expiration dates
+- **🌱 Growing Info** - Days to germination, days to maturity, planting depth, and spacing
+- **📝 Seed Notes** - Add detailed notes for each seed variety
+- **🏪 Seed Source** - Track where you purchased your seeds
-- **📍 Planting Log** - Record when and where you plant seeds, track growth events (germination, transplanting, harvest)
+- **📍 Planting History** - Link seeds to plantings and track growth events
 - **📅 Planting Calendar** - View optimal planting times based on your hardiness zone with frost date calculations
 - **📖 Farmers Almanac** - Moon phases, companion planting guides, pest control tips, and seasonal advice
 - **📤 Export Data** - Download your garden data anytime in JSON format
 - **🎯 Priority Support** - Get help when you need it

+> **Free users see a blurred preview** of premium fields, so they know exactly what features they're missing!

 ### 📚 Plant Encyclopedia
 Each plant page includes: